victormacedo996/bromatologia/README.md

 [Back to the top](#Table-of-content)

 #### Water:
 * Alcalinity in mg of CaCO3 per liter of water.
-And the alcalinity from hidroxyde, carbonate and bicarbonate
+And the alkalinity from hydroxide, carbonate and bicarbonate
 * Water hardness in mg of CaCO3 per liter of water
 * Total soluble solids per liter of water
 * Residual chlorine in grams per liter of water